Getting Started

 • Spine.
 Sit upright rather than hunching over the guitar body.
 It is tempting to lean down to see your fingers, but this puts strain on your neck and shoulder quickly.

 Some players use the classical position: guitar rests on the left thigh, and a footstool raises that foot.
-This keeps the neck higher and makes fret-hand reach easier.
-It is worth trying if standard position feels awkward.
+This is the standard posture taught for classical guitar, and it keeps the neck higher and makes fret-hand reach easier.
+It is worth trying if standard position feels awkward, even on a steel-string or electric.

 If you want to stand, a strap set so the guitar sits at roughly the same height as your seated position is the goal.
 Let the strap carry the weight.
 Your fretting hand should never need to support the neck.